cse-sim/cse/doc/src/docs/input-data/top-members.md

 Type: int

 Characters per line for report headers and footers, user defined reports, and error messages.
 CSE writes simple ASCII files and assumes a fixed (not proportional) spaced printer font.
-Many of the built-in reports now (July 1992) assume a line width of 132 columns.
+Built-in reports adapt to the specified line width, up to a maximum of 132 columns.

 {{
   member_table({